mauricioklein/mauricioklein.github.io/_posts/2015-09-03-ruby-is-not-only-rails.md

 end
 {% endhighlight %}

-> Now, when I receive a POST request in '/sinatra/', I want to show the message 'Sinatra Rocks!'
+> Now, when I receive a POST request in _http://localhost/sinatra/_, I want to show the message _Sinatra Rocks!_

 {% highlight ruby %}
 post '/sinatra/' do